tnentwig/WebVisu/README.md

 ## Introduction
 This is a single page application (SPA) for displaying the web visualisation pages build with the **CoDeSys 2** or **WAGO-I/O-PRO** IDE without using Java.
 With this solution it's possible to display the existing visualisations on mobile devices or modern browsers that doesn't support Java applets anymore.
-> :point_right: : Every release has been tested with bigger CoDeSys projects but is currently not automatically tested.
+> :point_right: : Every release has been tested with bigger CoDeSys projects but the components are currently not automatically tested.
 Create an issue or send me a mail to *tristan.nentwig+webvisu@gmail.com* if you encounter a problem.

 ## How to use
 Just copy the WebVisu.html and WebVisu.js from the release tab to the folder which contents are deployed by the webserver. **The path to this folder differentate by the used Wago PLC**.
 The FTP transfer could be made with FileZilla at example.